CReynoldson/whats-the-weather/README.md

 # Welcome To What's The Weather, Your Friendly Neighbourhood Weatherbuddy

 ## Notes
 What's The Weather is built on Flask, a lightweight Python microframework.
 I chose Flask because it is quick to get up and running while providing multiple customization options.
 Since this is a small API proxy app I didn't feel the need to use a larger framework like Django.
-On the downside, Flask does not provide an out of the box solution to production deployment, which I believe larger frameworks have.
+On the downside, Flask does not provide an out-of-the-box solution to production deployment, which I believe larger frameworks have.

 Had I implemented a UI I would have used React to more easily handle front end data and user interactions than if I were using a static templating library like Jinja2.

 The bundle size for React would be larger than something like Jinja2 scripts, but I think it makes up for that by making the UX easier to implement, and the bundle size issue can be mitigated by chunking the packages and having an efficient webpack setup.

 ### Date
-6 May 2021
+7 May 2021

 ### Location of deployed application
-You can access What's The Weather [here](http://quiet-anchorage-65722.herokuapp.com/v1/weather?city=Vancouver),
+You can access What's The Weather [here](http://quiet-anchorage-65722.herokuapp.com) if you want to see a very boring index page, [here](http://quiet-anchorage-65722.herokuapp.com/v1/weather?city=Vancouver) for light-hearted lack-of-api-token shaming, and finally [here](http://quiet-anchorage-65722.herokuapp.com/v1/weather?city=Vancouver&app-token=PatrickIsPurrfect) to send a functional and authenticated request.

 or from the comfort of your own local installation by following the instructions below.